 Speaking of that, since the mouse doesn’t require a cable, only a USB transceiver, you can easily take it with you on trips without worrying about the cable getting tangled up or broken.
 Kind of like bringing a portable monitor on trips!

 Having said that, there are some downsides too.

 The main downside to a wireless mouse is the input delay, but we already established that good wireless gaming mice have input latency that is very similar, even better than wired ones.

 Better yet, if you’re worried about wireless issues (interference, battery loss, and whatnot) what you can do is buy a mouse that is a combination of wireless and wired.

 Check the list earlier for some ideas, one specific model is the ASUS ROG Gladius II that has a convenient USB plug for when you want to switch back to the wired option.

 1 – Recharges & Batteries

 Most wireless mice use either double-A or triple-A batteries.
-But a lot of the newer ones has built-in rechargeable batteries and a full-charge usually lasts for a long time, maybe a few days.
+But a lot of the newer ones have built-in rechargeable batteries and a full charge usually lasts for a long time, maybe a few days.
 An interesting product by Logitech that solves this problem is called POWERPLAY which is basically a mousepad that wireless charges the mouse on top of it.

 There are also other wireless charging mousepads you can look at it.
 Just make sure you have a compatible phone that supports wireless charging or the whole thing would be kind of pointless.